Deep Feature Consistent Variational Autoencoder: Experiments

+In the end, we evaluate our model by applying latent vector to facial attribute prediction, which is a very challenging problem due to complex face variations.
+Similar to \cite{liu2015deep}, 20,000 images from CelebA dataset are selected for testing and the rest for training.
+Firstly we use ground truth landmark points to crop out the face parts of the original images like PANDA-l \cite{zhang2014panda}, and the cropped face images are fed to our encoder network to extract latent vectors, which are then used to train standard Linear SVM \cite{scikit-learn} classifiers.
+As a result, we train 40 binary classifiers for each attribute in CelebA dataset respectively.
+As a baseline, we also train different Linear SVM classifiers with 4096-dimensional deep features extracted from the last fully connected layer of pretrained VGGNet \cite{simonyan2014very}.
 We then compare our method with other state-of-the-art methods.
 The average of prediction accuracies of FaceTracer \cite{kumar2008facetracer}, PANDA-w \cite{zhang2014panda}, PANDA-l \cite{zhang2014panda}, and LNets+ANet \cite{liu2015deep} are 81.13, 79.85, 85.43 and 87.30 percent respectively.
-The results of our method with latent vectors of VAE-123 and VAE-345 are 86.95 and 88.73 respectively, whilst that of VGG last layer features (VGG-FC) is 79.85.
-From Table \ref{tab:performance_attribute_prediction}, we can see that our method VAE-345 outperforms other methods.
-In addition, we notice that all the methods can achieve a good performance to predict $Bald$, $Eyeglasses$ and $Wearing\_Hat$ while it is difficult for them to correctly predict attributes like $Big\_Lips$ and $Oval\_Face$.
-It might be explained that attributes like wearing hat and eyeglasses are much more obvious in face images, than attributes like big lips and Oval face, and the extracted features are not able to capture such subtle differences.
-Future work is needed to find a way to extract better features which can also capture these tiny variations of facial attributes.
+Our method with latent vector of VAE (VAE-Z) and VGG last layer features (VGG-FC) are 86.95 and 79.85 respectively.
+From Table \ref{tab:performance_attribute_prediction}, we can see that our method is comparable to the LNets+ANet and outperforms other methods.
+Our method can do a better job to predict $Wearing\_Necklace$, $Receding\_Hairline$ and $Pale\_Skin$.
+In addition, we notice that all the methods can achieve a good performance to predict $Bald$, $Wearing\_Hat$ and $Eyeglasses$, while they are very difficult to correctly predict attributes like $Big\_Lips$ and $Oval\_Face$.
+The reason we think is that attributes like whether wearing hat and eyeglasses or not are much more obvious in natural face images, than attributes whether having big lips and Oval face or not, and the extracted features are not able to capture such subtle differences.
+Future work is needed to find a way to extract better features which can also capture tiny variation of facial attributes.